What are External Accounts in the banking system in Barbados?

 External Accounts are local accounts denominated in Barbados Dollars that can only be held by non-residents.
 They cannot be 'overdrawn' without permission from the Central Bank of Barbados.

-Please note External Accounts are subject to the 2% Foreign Exchange Fee, as with other Barbados Dollar denominated accounts, when accessing the foreign exchange market.
+External Accounts, like other Barbados Dollar denominated accounts, are subject to the 2% Foreign Exchange Fee when accessing the foreign exchange market.